Bhbored/meals_calories_tracker/README.md

 | :----------------------------------------------------------------------------------------------------------------: | :----------------------------------------------------------------------------------------------------------------: | :----------------------------------------------------------------------------------------------------------------: | :----------------------------------------------------------------------------------------------------------------: |
 | ![1](https://github.com/Bhbored/meals_calories_tracker/blob/main/screenshots/Screenshot_1761113379.png) | ![2](https://github.com/Bhbored/meals_calories_tracker/blob/main/screenshots/Screenshot_1761117342.png) | ![3](https://github.com/Bhbored/meals_calories_tracker/blob/main/screenshots/Screenshot_1761117377.png) | ![4[]()](https://github.com/Bhbored/meals_calories_tracker/blob/main/screenshots/Screenshot_1761117385.png) |
 | ![5](https://github.com/Bhbored/meals_calories_tracker/blob/main/screenshots/Screenshot_1761117387.png) | ![6](https://github.com/Bhbored/meals_calories_tracker/blob/main/screenshots/Screenshot_1761117395.png) |![6](https://github.com/Bhbored/meals_calories_tracker/blob/main/screenshots/Screenshot_1761117387.png)

-## ✨ What You Can Do

-*   **Log Your Meals:** Add your breakfast, lunch, dinner, and snacks quickly.
-You can categorize them and include details like portion size. 🍽️
-*   **Track Calories:** See how many calories you're eating each day and compare it to your goals. 🔥
-*   **View Analytics:** Check out charts that show your eating habits over time - helpful for seeing patterns! 📈
-*   **Save Your Data:** All your meal information is stored right on your phone, so it's always there when you need it. 💾
-*   **Search Food:** Look up different foods in a database to find their nutritional information and add them to your meals. 🌐
-*   **User-Friendly Design:** The app has a clean, easy-to-use interface that works well on different devices. 📱

 ## 🚀 Getting Started